elixir-makeup/makeup/CONTRIBUTING.md

   4. Update the version
   5. Add the new version to the `mix.exs` file
   6. Add  anew entry to the CHANGELOG
-  7. Commit the chnages to git
+  7. Commit the changes to git
   8. Add a `vX.Y.Z` tag to the repo, so that it's easy to find each release
   9. Remove the `RELEASE.md` file, which must be written again for a new release
   10. Publish the package on hex.